Rosie Hackett

-Rosanna "Rosie" Hackett (25 July 1893 – 4 May 1976) was an Irish insurgent and trade union leader.
+Rosanna "Rosie" Hackett (25 July 1893 – 4 May 1976) was an Irish revolutionary and trade union leader.
 She was a founder-member of the Irish Women Workers' Union, and supported strikers during the 1913 Dublin Lockout.
 She later became a member of the Irish Citizen Army and was involved in the 1916 Easter Rising.
-In the 1970s, the labour movement awarded Hackett a gold medal for decades of service, and in 2014 a Dublin city bridge was named in her memory.
+In the 1970s, the Irish Transport and General Workers' Union awarded Hackett a gold medal for decades of service, and in 2014 a Dublin city bridge was named in her memory.

 Early and personal life

 Rosie Hackett was born into a working-class family in Dublin in 1893.
 Her father was John Hackett, a hairdresser, whilst her mother was Roseanna Dunne.
 According to the 1901 census, she was living with her widowed mother and five other family members in a tenement building on Bolton Street in the city centre.
 The available documents suggest that her father died when she was still very young.
 Hackett joined the Irish Transport and General Workers' Union (ITGWU) when it was established in 1909 by Jim Larkin, which marked the beginning of her lifelong activity in trade unionism.
 By 1911 she was living with her family in a cottage on Old Abbey Street, and her mother had remarried to Patrick Gray.
 That same year she co-founded the Irish Women Workers' Union (IWWU) with Delia Larkin.
 Hackett never married and lived in Fairview with her brother Tommy until her death in 1976.